douglatornell/randopony/docs/2011Plans.rst

      * Phone number of mobile phone they are carrying on the ride
      * Whether rider is over or under 19 years of age

-   * RandoPony present a form that shows the event waiver and collects the rider's acceptance of it.
+   * RandoPony presents a form that shows the event waiver and collects the rider's acceptance of it.
 Pre-registration process aborts if the rider does not accept the waiver.

-   * RandoPony stores The rider's pre-registration information is stored in the database, pending payment confirmation.
+   * The rider's pre-registration information is stored in the database, pending payment confirmation.

    * RandoPony passes the rider to the credit card transaction service